 We greatly appreciate your support.
 If you would like more information, please contact us.

-Gabi Clayton and Kathleen O’Shaunessy
+Thank you!
+Gabi Clayton and Kathleen O’Shaunessy Co-managers of FUST

 Right now, the conductors Friends Ugandan Safe Transport Fund works with have 119 LGBTQ Ugandans hiding in four secret locations, waiting for the funds needed to move them out of Uganda to safer countries in order to save them from extreme homophobic / transphobic violence and sometimes death.